Skip to main content

 • story

-• “The story builds up on Namco lore built over the past 40 years in really interesting ways.”
+• “The story builds on Namco lore developed over the past 40 years in really interesting ways.”

-• “Decades of lore from games such as Galaga, Bosconian, Xevious, and Dig Dug finally stitched together into a story that seems to mark a significant turning point in the UGSF series.”
+• “Decades of lore from games such as Galaga, Bosconian, Xevious, and Dig Dug are finally stitched together into a story that marks a significant turning point in the UGSF series.”

-• “Edit2: if you must know, the story is completely uninspired and instead of giving you any sort of background whatsoever, tries to breadcrumb you along so that you spend more than two hours trying to learn something.”
+• “The story is completely uninspired and instead of giving you any background, it tries to breadcrumb you along so you spend more than two hours trying to learn something.”

 • gameplay